LLNL/axom/src/components/shroud/docs/reference.rst

     C prototype for the function.
     This will include any arguments required by annotations or options, such as length or **F_string_result_as_arg**.

+C_return_code
+    Code used to return from C wrapper.

 C_return_type
     Return type of the function.